-He was born on 25th of August 1983 in Fes, Morocco.
+He was born on August 25, 1983, in Fes, Morocco.
 Like many other drivers, Bennani started his career in karting and in 2001 he became a national champion.
 That wasn’t his only title that year, as he also won the Moroccan Fiat Palio Trophy and became a runner-up in the European Karting Championship.

 Start of the career in the open wheel racing